-The Java Messaging Service (JMS) 2.0 is defined in JSR 343 and is a part of the Java EE specification.
+The Java Messaging Service (JMS) 2.0 is defined in JSR 343.
+The Jakarta EE equivalent specification is Jakarta Messaging.
 JMS is a Java API that provides both point-to-point and publish-subscriber messaging styles.
 JMS also incorporates the use of transactions.
 JMS does not define a standard wire format so while vendors of JMS providers may all use the standard APIs, they may use different internal wire protocols to communicate between their clients and servers.